 PRTG Manual: Hyper-V Cluster Shared Volume Disk Free Sensor

-The Hyper-V Cluster Shared Volume Disk Free sensor monitors a Microsoft Hyper-V cluster shared volume via PowerShell.
+The Hyper-V Cluster Shared Volume Disk Free sensor monitors free space on the disks of a Microsoft Hyper-V cluster shared volume via PowerShell.

 For a detailed list and descriptions of the channels that this sensor can show, see section Channel List.